tractable-ai-wit/binder-demo/README.md

 Note that the changes you make to this binder will not be committed to the respository, and you will lose your changes if you close the binder.

 ## Running locally
-1. install pip and python
+1. Clone this repo.
+2. Install [python](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installing/) if needed.
-2. (optional but recommended) create python virtual environment and activate it
+3. (Optional but recommended) create [python virtual environment](https://docs.python.org/3/library/venv.html) and activate it.
-3. run `pip install -r requirements.txt` to get all the packages you need
+4. Run `pip install -r requirements.txt` to get all the packages you need
-4. Install jupyter notebook
+5. Install jupyter notebook using `pip install notebook`
-5. Run jupyter notebook to start the notebook server
+6. Run `jupyter notebook` to start the notebook server

 ## Workshop Challenge - Fine Tuning your ML Classifier
 Get involved by participating in our workshop challenge!
 We are offering amazon vouchers to the winners of the following categories: